matt-jay/talos/docs/Scan.md

 # Scan

 The experiment is configured and started through the `Scan()` command.
-All of the options effecting the experiment, other than the hyperparameters themselves, are configured through the Scan arguments.
+All of the options affecting the experiment, other than the hyperparameters themselves, are configured through the Scan arguments.
 The most common use-case is where ~10 arguments are invoked.

 ## Minimal Example